All posts by Derek Marques

 Francis Bruguière

 Francis Bruguière is an American photographer who was famous for creating amazing images using only paper and light.
-What he did was he cut up the paper and folded it in a way which is used to make unique details and make it look 3D, he would then use light to shine through the paper which would then result in shadows being created against his paper which resulted into making some amazing images.
+He was introduced to photography by Alfred Stieglitz (Photographer and modern art promoter) in 1905 where after studying painting in Europe he became acquaintances with Stieglitz who accepted him as part of the photo-secession.
+He experimented with many different options with his photographers and in 1927 he created the Cut-paper abstraction piece which became really popular.
+He was able to capture this image by cutting up the paper and folding it in a way which is used to make unique details and make it look 3D, he would then use light to shine through the paper which would then result in shadows being created against the paper which resulted into making some amazing images.

 Cut-paper abstraction – 1927 by Francis Bruguière